County Jail

 Visitation Hours

-Visitation is available at Utah County Jail from Monday to Friday, 9 AM to 6 PM.
+Visitation is available at Dallas County Jail from Monday to Friday, 9 AM to 6 PM.
 Please call ahead to confirm visitation hours and availability, or check the jail’s official website.

 Emergency Contact Numbers